bigprof-software/appgini-getting-started-guide/README.md

 The guide is deployed to the [bigprof.com](https://bigprof.com) website using the following steps:

-1. Clone this repository tothe deployment server if it's not already there.
+1. Clone this repository to the deployment server if it's not already there.
 2. Copy the `post-merge` hook inside `.git/hooks` directory to automatically deploy the guide to the website whenever a new version is merged to the repository.
-3. Edit the copied `post-merge` hook to set the correct path and owner for the website files.
+3. Edit the copied `post-merge` hook to set the correct path, owner and group for the website files.
 4. Make sure the `post-merge` hook is executable by running:
    ```bash
    chmod +x .git/hooks/post-merge